• Homepage

 There are no data on exposure to glyphosate alone, only to commercial preparations.
 Acute exposure to these preparations is generally irritating, even caustic, to the skin and mucous membranes.
 Allergic reactions have been reported.
 Intentional or accidental ingestion leads to severe damage that can be fatal.
 The presence of surfactant in the preparation has been implicated in the frequently observed pulmonary complications.
 Repeated exposure causes contact dermatitis.
 An increased risk of developing certain blood disorders has been reported, but no conclusions can be drawn at this time.
 There are no data on genotoxic or reproductive toxicity effects.

-Glyphosate detractors are on the lookout for any unfavorable scientific publications.
-They claim that glyphosate could impact the nervous system, leading to memory problems or depressive syndromes, or even alter gene expression, microbiota development, and apoptosis of abnormal cells... (the numerous other favorable studies, over 1,500 in the last decade, are ignored by glyphosate detractors).
-But all these unfavorable studies often suffer from the same flaws: methodological biases, a lack of rigor, and the absence of a correlation between negative effects and real-world human exposure.
-Some studies are sponsored by organizations and companies known for their anti-glyphosate activism ; lobbying and conflicts of interest are not always the work of Monsanto-Bayer.
-Here are a few examples that have made headlines in the media, on TV, and on social networks:
+Critics of glyphosate are on the lookout for any unfavorable scientific publications.
+Glyphosate could have an impact on the nervous system, causing memory disorders or depressive syndromes, or could alter gene expression, microbiota development, apoptosis of abnormal cells, etc. (The numerous favorable studies, more than 1,500 over the last decade, are ignored by glyphosate critics).
+But all these unfavorable studies often suffer from the same flaws: methodological biases, lack of rigor, and failure to translate negative effects into real-life exposure situations in humans.
+Some studies are sponsored by organizations and companies known for their anti-glyphosate activism; lobbying and conflicts of interest are not always the fault of Monsanto-Bayer.

 ►